Getting the Most Accurate Transcript with Your Court Reporter

-While typing on a normal keyboard is done by letter, on a stenograph, words on recorded phonentically.
+While typing on a normal keyboard is done by letter, on a stenograph, words are recorded phonetically.
 This can result in incorrect spelling on an initial draft.
-Most times, court reporters are able to refine their transcript, but sometimes, there are so words a court reporter may by uncertain about.
-Before the trial or deposition, present your court reporter with a list of words, phrases, or names that might pose a spelling error due to language barrier or simply because of multiple/identical spellings in a word.
+Most times, court reporters are able to refine their transcript, but sometimes, there are some words a court reporter may be uncertain about.
+Before the trial or deposition, present your court reporter with a list of words, phrases, or names that might pose a spelling error due to language barriers or simply because of multiple/identical spellings in a word.

 Use Complete Words, Not Inarticulate Sounds